Fun for all ages; travel bloggers pick their worldwide favourite theme parks for family entertainment

 The four parks are distinct with different themes, attractions, and focuses are: Magic Kingdom (Classic Disney!), Epcot (science and culture), Hollywood Studios (classic TV and movies) and Animal Kingdom (nature, real and mythical).

-Children will love meeting classic Disney characters (Winnie the Pooh, Mickey Mouse, Minnie Mouse, Snow White, even Doc McStuffins, and more), parades, stage shows (Festival of the Lion King, Finding Nemo), child-friendly rides like Peter Pan’s Flight, and amazing fireworks.
+Children will love meeting classic Disney characters (Winnie the Pooh, Mickey Mouse, Minnie Mouse, Snow White, even Doc McStuffins, and more), parades, stage shows (Festival of the Lion King, Finding Nemo), child-friendly rides perfect for toddlers like Peter Pan’s Flight, and amazing fireworks.

 Walt Disney said, “The Magic is in the details.”
 No detail is too small at Walt Disney World.
 Walt Disney World is the “most magical place on Earth.”